DoviniJ/GxEprsDummy/README.md

 headQBcov_target) #covariate file of the target sample when the outcome is quantitative
 ```

-###### Step 3.1.3 To use the data files saved in "inst" directory, you can follow the following code to obtain the path of each data file.
-Refere to input file format section for more details.
+###### Step 3.1.3 To call the data files saved in "inst" directory, you can follow the following code to obtain the path of each data file.
 ```
 inst_path <- system.file(package = "GxEprsDummy")
 DummyData <- paste0(inst_path, "/DummyData") #this contains all .fam, .bed and .bim files.
 They can be accessed by a direct call of prefix "DummyData"